steveberardi/starplot/docs/examples/map-big-dipper.md

 ---
-title: Map of The Big Dipper with Custom Markers
+title: Map of the Big Dipper with Custom Markers
 ---
 [:octicons-arrow-left-24: Back to Examples](/examples)

-# Map of The Big Dipper with Custom Markers {.example-header}
+# Map of the Big Dipper with Custom Markers {.example-header}

 ![map-big-dipper](/images/examples/map_big_dipper.png)